-The Healthy Tomorrows Partnership for Children Program promotes maternal and child health by encouraging community-based programs to enhance prevention strategies and to make health care for pregnant women, infants, children and youth more accessible.
+The Healthy Tomorrows Partnership for Children Program (HTPCP) promotes maternal and child health (MCH) in innovative community-based programs that improve access to care and reduce health care costs through health promotion, prevention, and early intervention.

-Healthy Tomorrows began in 1989 as a grant program funded and administered by the HRSA Maternal and Child Health Bureau.
-A partnership was formed with the American Academy of Pediatrics in 1991 to offer technical assistance, resources and tools to Healthy Tomorrows grantees and prospective applicants.
-To date, 255 projects (with 5-year project periods) have been funded annually by MCHB at approximately $50,000.
+Healthy Tomorrows began in 1989 as a grant program funded and administered by the Maternal and Child Health Bureau (MCHB).
+A partnership was formed with the American Academy of Pediatrics in 1991 to offer technical assistance, resources and tools to HTPCP grantees and prospective applicants.
+To date, 257 projects (with 5-year project periods) have been funded by MCHB at approximately $50,000 per year.
 Projects in 47 States, Washington, DC, Puerto Rico, and Guam have been funded as Special Projects of Regional and National Significance (SPRANS) under Title V of the Social Security Act.